Policy Simulation

 When a simulated policy within Elisity Microsegmentation Platform has observed traffic, it is essential to analyze and evaluate the results before making any enforcement decisions.
 Here are the recommended steps to follow:

 1. Review the Traffic Analytics: Examine the traffic analytics associated with the simulated policy.
-Understand the flow patterns, identify any anomalies or unexpected behavior, and assess the impact of the policy on the observed traffic.
+Understand the traffic patterns, identify any anomalies or unexpected behavior, and assess the impact of the policy on the observed traffic.

-2. Analyze Allowed and Denied Traffic: Determine which traffic flows were allowed or denied by the simulated policy.
+2. Analyze Allowed and Denied Traffic: Determine which traffic was allowed or denied by the simulated policy.
 Pay attention to any connections that should have been allowed but were denied, as well as any connections that should have been denied but were allowed.
 This analysis helps identify potential misconfigurations or policy conflicts.

 3. Compare with Desired Outcomes: Compare the observed traffic with the desired outcomes and security objectives.
 Ensure that the simulated policy aligns with the intended network segmentation, access control, and security requirements.